-The Becky Colvin Memorial Award provides juniors in the Certificate Program in Environmental Studies or concentrating in ecology and evolutionary biology (EEB) with support for travel, research supplies and other expenses associated with field research for their senior thesis.
-Awardees are selected by the director of HMEI and the chair of the Department of Ecology and Evolutionary Biology in consultation with the Colvin family.
+The Becky Colvin Memorial Award provides juniors enrolled in the Minor in Environmental Studies or majoring in ecology and evolutionary biology (EEB) with support for travel, research supplies and other expenses associated with field research for their senior thesis.
+Awardees are selected by the executive director of HMEI and the chair of the Department of Ecology and Evolutionary Biology in consultation with the Colvin family.

 Applying for the Award

 The Becky Colvin Memorial Award application for 2024 opens Monday, Jan.
 8, 2024.
 Applications are due by 11:59 p.m.
 Friday, March 22, 2024.